A great workout does more than just burn a few calories.

 Available in 4 different options for sizes gives boxers of any skill level a chance to pick one of these up for their preferred training style.

-9. Best Double End Bag - Ringside Leather Boxing Double End Bag
+9. Accuracy Training - Ringside Leather Boxing Double End Bag

 A traditional double end bag sporting a genuine leather shell both for a classic feel and increased durability.
 The longer top and bottom loops are triple reinforced as well for added product life, making this one of the better constructed options out there.

 There is a slight oval shape to the design that gives it a unique feel and keeps the bounce right where it should be.

 The triple stitched cords have hooks that conviniently connect to the straps making installation absolutely painless.